 - How to calculate retroactive pay

-Retroactive pay refers to pay that you owe an employee for work they did in a previous pay period.
+Retro pay is unpaid wages you owe an employee from a previous pay period.
 You would owe an employee retroactive pay if you paid them less than what you should have paid them.

 For example, say that you have an employee named Todd.
 Todd earns $30 per hour as a project coordinator.
 In the last two weeks, Todd worked a total of 80 hours.
 However, due to a payroll mistake, you only paid Todd for 70 hours of work.